-Some books, blogs, and other resources I have found helpful.
+Below are some books, blogs, and other resources I have found helpful.
 As an Amazon Associate, I earn from qualifying purchases.

 The Mindful Path to Self-Compassion.
 By Christopher K. Germer.